 Focusrite's Scarlett range of USB audio interfaces are a long-standing line of affordable, rugged, and reliable designs that bring as much value to beginners as possible.
 The current generation of Scarlett interfaces range from the dual-input Scarlett Solo (one mic, one instrument/line input) and Scarlett 2i2 (two mic/line/instrument inputs) all the way to the eight-input (two mic/line/instrument, six mic/line) Scarlett 18i20.
 If you're just getting started with recording, these are an excellent value.
 A particular personal favorite is the Scarlett 4i4, which provides four simultaneous inputs (two mic/line/instrument, two line) and four line outputs—a great balance for a wide variety of recording, reamping, and live performance situations.

-Coincidentally—as of October 1st 2021, all newly-registered Scarlett interfaces include Focusrite's "Hitmaker" expansion bundle, which includes Ableton's Live Lite and Avid's Pro Tools First DAWs, as well as a wide variety of endlessly useful plugins from Antares, Softube, XLN Audio, and much more.
+Coincidentally—as of the time of publishing this article, all newly-registered Scarlett interfaces include Focusrite's "Hitmaker" expansion bundle, which includes Ableton's Live Lite and a 3-month subuscription to Avid's Pro Tools, as well as a wide variety of endlessly useful plugins from Antares, Softube, XLN Audio, and much more.
 If you're brand new to things and looking for your first DAW and a selection of useful virtual instruments or processing tools, this is an incredible value.

 Universal Audio's new VOLT line of interfaces represents a similar balance of features to cost, with a strong emphasis placed on overall sound quality.
 With their years of experience producing high-quality preamps, converters, and processors in the form of their Apollo interfaces, Universal Audio can certainly be trusted to create no-nonsense, reliable pro audio gear.
 The VOLT line is no exception—stripping back the DSP capabilities of the Apollo series and providing an excellent-sounding set of preamps and converters sure to help any sound source sound its best.